uktrade/iigb-beta-content/content/beta/regions/east-of-england/proof-points/skills/en_US.md

 ---
-title: Workforce and skills
+title: skills
-link: Workforce and skills
+link: workforce and skills
 borderColour: turquoise
 ---
 Home to Cambridge University, the highest-ranked university in Europe and the fifth highest in the world.